1999/sklad/docs/README_sklad_open.md

 ```

 ## Important points
  * Second parameter is optional.
-If you don't specify it, the current database version will be used
+If you don't specify it, the current database version will be used.
- * If you specify database version less than current, you will get an error about this as the first argument of the callback
+ * If you specify database version less than current, you will get an error.
+If you specify database version equal to current, migration scripts won't run.
- * Every migration function takes {[IDBDatabase](https://developer.mozilla.org/en-US/docs/IndexedDB/IDBDatabase)} database as the only argument, so you can [create](https://developer.mozilla.org/en-US/docs/IndexedDB/IDBDatabase#createObjectStore) and [delete](https://developer.mozilla.org/en-US/docs/IndexedDB/IDBDatabase#deleteObjectStore) object stores inside a function.
+ * Every migration function takes [IDBDatabase](https://developer.mozilla.org/en-US/docs/IndexedDB/IDBDatabase) database as the only argument, so you can [create](https://developer.mozilla.org/en-US/docs/IndexedDB/IDBDatabase#createObjectStore) and [delete](https://developer.mozilla.org/en-US/docs/IndexedDB/IDBDatabase#deleteObjectStore) object stores and indexes inside a function.
  * Migration scripts are executed according to database version.
 If your current database version is 1 and you set options.version as 4, than "2", "3" and "4" migrations will be executed one by one.